7h3rAm/aayudh-archive/README.md

 # Aayudh

-The weaponary you need in your fight against evil.
+The weaponry you need in your fight against evil.